-From May 21-July 17 Berkeley Art Center Agility Projects will present I Look for Clues in Your Dreams, a group exhibition curated by Heather Marx, featuring Bay Area artists: Leo Bersamina, Chris Duncan, Kristin Farr, Jenny Sharaf, Victoria Wagner and Amber Jean Young.
+From May 21 – July 17, 2016 Berkeley Art Center (BAC) Agility Projects will present I Look for Clues in Your Dreams, a group exhibition curated by Heather Marx, featuring Bay Area artists: Leo Bersamina, Chris Duncan, Kristin Farr, Jenny Sharaf, Victoria Wagner and Amber Jean Young.

 Opening Receptions: Saturday, May 21st 6-8pm and will include a special performance by Victoria Wagner and 15 of her CCA students, invoking the overall spirit of the show.

 Through site-specific installations, sculpture, painting and mixed-media assemblages, the artists examine the elemental spirit of the American West.

 I look for Clues in Your Dreams includes works that are informed by a spirituality that is influenced by the mythology of the American West and, specifically, Northern California.
 These six artists, who Marx also views as seekers and explorers, represent a continuation of the area’s rich visual and social history, including elements of psychedelia, community and a reverence for the local landscape.
 Following the lead of the utopian idealism and the beauty and freedom of the 1960s and 70s, each exhibiting artist reshapes and re-vitalizes the world around them in the pursuit of visual magic.